 Through coordination with local law enforcement agencies, any reported criminal activity engaged in by students at off-campus locations is monitored and recorded.
 This information is provided to the Dean of Students for possible disciplinary action.

-The Chief of Police and Executive Director of Public Safety for Boston University reports directly to the Vice President for Campus Planning and Operations.
+The Chief of Police for Boston University reports directly to the Chief Safety, Security & Preparedness Officer.

-Follow BUPD on Twitter-@BUPolice
+Follow BUPD on X-@BUPolice

 Follow BUPD on Facebook-www.facebook.com/BostonUPolice

 Follow BUPD on Instagram-@BUPOLICE